milliman/EPI_Machine_Learning/README.md

 ### Input data format

-Note that the code will run as long as there is a `Gender` column in the data along with
+Note that the code will run as long as there is a `Gender` column in the data along with some set of the columns below:

 The input dataset used in the study had this format: